Sponsor Image

 4. Julia Olson

-Julia Olson is the founder and executive director of Our Children’s Trust, a not-for-profit law firm that earlier this year won a landmark case against the state of Montana over the constitutional right to a healthy environment.
+Julia Olson is the founder and executive director of Our Children’s Trust, a not-for-profit law firm that last year won a landmark case against the state of Montana over the constitutional right to a healthy environment.
 Representing 16 young people, the trust sued the government for prioritising fossil fuels over ensuring a safe climate for future generations.

 Julia Olson (Getty)